Could probiotics help with weight loss?

-Obesity levels have been rising exponentially for many years now, causing both physical and emotional problems for those affected, whilst also placing a substantial burden on the National Health System.
+As a healthcare practitioner, you may already be aware that obesity levels have been rising exponentially for many years, causing both physical and emotional problems for those affected, whilst also placing a substantial burden on the National Health Service.
 Diet ‘fads’ seemingly come and go, with every new diet book promising life-changing and sustainable results.
-But the truth is, that many of these diets fall short of their claims, leading us all to wonder what we are doing wrong.
+But the truth is, that many of these diets fall short of their claims, leading many to wonder what they are doing wrong.

 Could it be then that there is a missing link, and we have all been looking in the wrong places?
-Is it possible that our gut flora (see Probiotics Learning Lab for more glossary terms) may hold some answers to this elusive weight loss issue?
+Is it possible that the gut microflora (see Probiotics Learning Lab for more glossary terms) may hold some answers to this elusive weight loss issue?

-Evidence has already shown that probiotic bacteria have many beneficial physiological effects, including nutrient assimilation and energy regulation, and this has prompted scientists to begin research into a possible link between our microbiota and weight loss (or gain).
-In this post we will be looking at whether taking a simple probiotic supplement could aid in weight loss…
+Evidence has already shown that probiotic bacteria have many beneficial physiological effects, including nutrient assimilation and energy regulation, and this has prompted scientists to begin research into a possible link between gut microbiota and weight loss (or gain).
+In this post we will be looking at whether taking a simple probiotic supplement could aid in weight loss.

-Before we delve in to the clinical studies it is important to consider what the possible connection between our gut flora and weight management could be?
-Well, we already know from earlier studies performed on mice that certain species of bacteria in the gut can cause weight gain, and other species seem to promote weight loss.
+Before we delve in to the clinical studies it is important to consider what the possible connection between the gut flora and weight management could be.
+It is already known from earlier studies performed on mice that certain species of bacteria in the gut can cause weight gain, and other species seem to promote weight loss.
 This was originally shown when researchers transplanted some of the gut microbes from over-weight mice in to thin mice, and some of the microbes from thin mice in to over-weight mice.
-This research 1 proved that swapping the microbiota and therefore changing the gut environment, caused the thin mice to put on weight, and the fat mice to lose it.
+This research1 proved that swapping the microbiota, and therefore changing the gut environment, caused the thin mice to put on weight, and the fat mice to lose it.

 Controlling inflammation in the body is one theory that scientists are considering when looking at the role of the microbiome in weight loss.
 The diagram below shows that our gut flora, produces many different biologically active substances that may affect our weight.
 For example, gut bacteria produce bile acids, which affect how we break down and absorb fats from our diet.
 They also contribute to the production of short-chain-fatty-acids (SCFAs) that influence our energy levels, as well as how effectively our gut lining is able to heal.
 Reduced levels of SCFAs can lead to the development of ‘leaky gut’, which in turn increases systemic inflammation.